Training service providers

 We think that it is important to train local horse service providers, such as farriers and saddlers, in the regions where we work.
 Improving their skills means they can better address the needs of many working horses in their communities for years to come.

-We also aim to become involved with other service providers such as vets and government agencies to assist them in work that they do with working horses.
-At present we are working with an organisation called the Equitarians, which provides veterinary care for working horses while giving local veterinary students the chance to gain practical, hands-on experience of working with these animals.
-We are also formulating plans to work with universities in our target countries to assist them in delivering the concept of animal welfare as part of the veterinary courses, and to give students exposure to the issues related to working horses, donkeys and mules.
+We are also in collaboration with other training service providers such as veterinary universities and government agencies to assist them in work that they do with working horses and teh crucial services they provide to horse owners.
+Through our work with universities we are able to provide local veterinary students the chance to gain practical, hands-on experience of working with these animals and encourage curriculum development to include animal welfare as part of the veterinary courses, and to give students exposure to the issues related to working horses, donkeys and mules.